aggregat4/dendriform/README.md

 1. Escape should dismiss dialogs
 1. Redesign the menu: trigger it differently on desktop and have an alternative for mobile

-1. Think through the performance of deleting a root node of a huge subtree: what does that mean for client storage?
-Do we keep any of those events?
-1. Importing OPML first seems to hang in the import dialog before dismissing it, this is probably the DOM update blocking everything, can we avoid that?
-This is only noticeable for really large imports.
-1. I probably need some kind of forced garbage collect where on a peer a user confirms that this is the master copy and some sort of synchronous operation happens that forces a reset.
-What does that mean?
-Generate a snapshot on the server and have clients load this?
-This means putting data structure knowhow on the server.
-Or the client generates a snapshot and sends it to the server, but this means that all clients need to have the same software version.
 1. We need some sort of versioning support: when the software evolves and it is running "in production" we need a way to gracefully upgrade.
 Our two external interfaces are the remote events and the local indexeddb storage of events.
 The local store can theoretically be recreated completely but we need to identify the version change, remote events we could maybe transform?
 1. Check if it works on iOS and Android
 1. i18n